odradev/odra/ROADMAP.md

 Everyone is encouraged to propose a new Odra feature or enhancement.
 New proposals need to be discussed and approved by the core team.
-First, they are assigned the special Future Release, where they can mature.
 When the feature is ready, we assign it to the one of the future release.